benoitlahoz/vue-diod/packages/vue-diod/docs/getting-started/basic-usage.md

 ## Binding in DIOD

-At this point we can bind our chosen implementation to its abstraction, in order to be able to retrieve it only with the abstraction key.
+At this point we can bind our chosen implementation to its abstraction, and later get an instance with this abstraction as key.

 **DIOD** offers the following for registering our dependencies: